Mar Vista Animal Medical Center

 (original graphic by marvistavet.com)

 Intravenous fluid therapy involves placement of an intravenous catheter in the leg or neck and a continuous drip of fluids is given directly into the bloodstream.
-The procedure is not painful nor stressful as after the catheter is placed, the patient simply relaxes in a hospital cage, periodically receiving adjunctive oral or injectable medications.
+The procedure is not painful nor stressful as after the catheter is placed, the patient simply relaxes in a hospital cage.
 After 2 or 3 days, lab tests are repeated to see what parameters have changed.
 Therapy is revised at that point to either continue IV fluids or discharge the patient with a new plan for home treatment.

 Intravenous fluid therapy offers many benefits to the kidney patient: